astorfi/Caffe_Deep_Learning/Installation/readme.md

 ```
 pip install protobuf
 ```

+You may need to install `pip` before installation of the `protobuf`.

 ## Clone and Install Caffe from Source
 In this phase, the Caffe repository must be cloned and install.